Mining in Devon and Cornwall

 Ancient to Modern Age Silver Mining

 Peer-reviewed journals suggest the ancient Canaanite Phoenicians, known for their extensive trade networks and exploration, mined for lead-ore silver in the 9th century (MDPI.com, 2023).
-They supposedly took silver from Combe Martin albeit no records are available.

 The British Geological Survey (2023) states that the majority of historic mining activities in Britain occurred during specific time periods.
-Lead-ore and silver mining featured prominently in Britain during the Roman occupation, and large scale industrial mining for lead-ore continued well into the 19th century (BGS, 2023).
+Lead-ore and silver mining featured prominently in Britain during the Roman occupation, and large-scale industrial mining for lead-ore continued well into the 19th century (BGS, 2023).

 Modern statistics report the estimated global production of silver as 26,000 metric tons in 2022 (Statista.com, 2023).
 This is equal to 822.4 million ounces at about £18 per ounce; amounting to almost £15 billion in 2022.